 The LLM as the Brain: A Conceptual Leap

-At the heart of this shift lies the concept of using a Large Language Model (LLM) not just as a text generator, but as the reasoning engine or “brain” of a more complex system.
+At the heart of this shift is using a Large Language Model (LLM) not just as a text generator, but as the reasoning engine or “brain” of a more complex system.
 Instead of simply asking an LLM to “write a poem,” we task it with a goal like “research and summarize the latest advancements in quantum computing.”

 The difference is subtle but profound.
 In the first case, the LLM provides a single-turn completion.
 In the second, the LLM must: